vrun33/RISC-V-Processor/README.md

 - OUTPUTS: `instr`

 This extracts 32-bits corresponding to the instruction indicated by the program counter (PC).
 Again, READ is always happening.
 Read happens from the text file containing the instructions.
-Instructions are constructed from memory in **Little Endian** format.
+Instructions are constructed from memory in **Big Endian** format.

 ## Control Unit